 Grave hunting in the Somme

 As most of my followers know, I am a Francophone as one of my favourite countries in the world is France.
 I know the language (not 100% but enough to hold a conversation), I love the culture, the wine, the beer is getting better, the food (somewhat but I am still not shoving snails and frog legs down my throat) and the architecture.
 I also love the fact that France is for all seasons, ranging from the beautiful Mediterranean beaches, mountains in the Alps and Pyrenees, the cities, the forests, the castles …there is so much to explore and do!
 And then there is the history.
 Not all history is great but can still be fascinating to look into.
-There is the wars between my home country (which back then was known as the Union of England) and France, then there was the French Revolution and the infamous two world wars which broke out last century.
+There is the wars between my home country (which back then was known as the Union of England) and France, then there was the French Revolution and the infamous two world wars which broke out last century with huge battles at the Somme and Verdun to name a few.
 It is here that I have a family connection (as all my family is born and bred English) with France.
 It’s not a great one.

 My mother has been researching our family tree for many moons now and about ten years ago found out that we had three relatives who died in the First World War (1914-1918).
 To me they were my Great Great Grandad’s brothers.
 One died at the Battle of Loos and two died in the Battle of the Somme.
 As soon as my mother had all the facts, back in 2011 my folks, Olga (the wife) and I decided to drive across La Manche to find the gravestones and check out a few other sites which were involved in the Great War.